+Many industries are becoming digital industries through software advances that are driving the explosive growth of digital services.
+These digital transformations provide an environment for app and infrastructure modernization, data democratization, people connections, and trusted transactions.
 Healthcare organizations are increasingly using cloud platforms to personalize patient care, analyze large datasets more effectively, enhance research and development collaboration, and share medical knowledge.
-Leveraging cloud platforms can also help healthcare organizations increase the privacy and security of information systems, and, as a result, better comply with applicable laws and regulations while reducing the burden of compliance.
+Leveraging cloud platforms can also help healthcare organizations increase the privacy and security of information systems, and better comply with applicable laws and regulations while reducing the burden of compliance.